Covered in this article:

 - Currency settings on a policy are "all or nothing".
 If you need reports to reflect a different output currency, you will need to create a new policy for those employees and set up the currency accordingly.

 - Currency settings set up in the policy will override the currency that a user has set up in his/her account settings.

 Change the Account’s Default Currency

 The default currency for all expenses added to your account is set by the primary company policy.

-To go to this section of the company policy editor, go to Admin > Policies > [Select policy name] > Reports and then change the Report Output Currency.
+To go to this section of the company policy editor, go to Admin > Policies > [Policy name] > Reports and then change the Report Output Currency.

 (If you are not shared on a policy, you can change your default currency under Account Settings > Preferences.
 Please note that the currency selected here will be overridden should you begin reporting on a policy.)

 Any expenses entered in a foreign currency will automatically be converted to this default currency using the day’s trading average provided by the touchstone Open Exchange Rates converter.